-The Authority aims to maximize the Fund's excess return relative to NZ Government Stock (before NZ tax) without undue risk of underperforming NZ Government Stock measured over rolling ten year periods.
+The Authority aims to maximise the Fund's excess return relative to NZ Government Bonds (before NZ tax) without undue risk of underperforming NZ Government Bonds measured over rolling ten year periods.

-In line with this, over the next ten years, the Authority expects the Fund to achieve an average return of 6.7% pa, before tax and investment costs, from compounding:
+In line with this, over the next ten years, the Authority expects the Fund to achieve an average return of 7.5% pa, before tax and investment costs, from compounding:

-- the NZ Government Stock return of 2.8% pa - and 2.8% pa return from additional risk in the Reference Portfolio - and 1% pa return from alternative market exposures and active management strategies.
+- the 2.2% pa return from NZ Government Bonds; - the 4.1% pa return from additional risk in the Reference Portfolio; and - the 1% pa return from alternative market exposures and active management strategies.

 The volatility of market prices for risky assets like equities means the actual return in any given year may vary widely from the ten year expected average.
-The range of potential average returns over rolling ten year periods is much narrower than for any single year.
+The range of potential average returns over rolling ten year periods is much narrower than for any single year however.

-The Authority's forecast return for the year ended 30 June 2019 is 6.7% before tax and investment costs (see Table 1 on page 6).
-This translates to forecast gross investment income, including valuation changes, of \$312 million.
+The Authority's forecast return for the year ended 30 June 2020 is 6.7% before tax but after investment costs (see Table 1 on page 6).
+This translates to forecast net investment income, including valuation changes, of \$286 million.

-Table 1: Projected Investment Performance for the year ended 30 June 2019
+Table 1: Projected Investment Performance for the year ended 30 June 2020